Some people who have

 blood cells in the urine or granular or red cell casts (clumps of red blood

-cells or kidney cells) in the urine.
+cells or kidney cells).